 Ask them to RSVP online by making a reservation.
 Check out GloriaFood’s table booking system for restaurants to add the feature to your website in a matter of minutes.

 Christmas is a time to be kind, generous, and remember those in need.
 One of the most effective Christmas restaurant promotion ideas involves focusing on making someone else happy.
-Set up a donation box in your restaurant and reward people who donate.
+Set up a donation box for front-line workers in your restaurant and reward people who donate.

-We particularly like the “buy one give one” idea that encourages customers to buy more from you knowing that every purchase they make means one purchase for someone in need.
+We particularly like the “buy one give one” idea that encourages customers to buy more from you knowing that every purchase they make means one purchase for someone who has been working hard ever since this pandemic began.

 17. Feature your team in a fun and festive holiday video